Climate Change, Communication, Science, and Action

 Educational approach: The course is based in three principles: (1) Learning is social: we learn effectively within a social context, thus networking and exchange of ideas among participants is crucial; (2) Learning can lead to innovation: course participants can work together building on the course materials to develop new ideas for environmental education; and (3) Learning can foster practice change: we will discuss how course ideas and new ideas emerging in this course can transfer to collective and individual climate change action.
 The course uses the edX edge learning management system and optional closed groups on Facebook to facilitate idea and resource exchange.

-- Increase your understanding of the basics of climate change science and communication and action strategies.
+- Increase their understanding of the basics of climate change science and communication and action strategies.

-- Make new connections and share resources as part of an online network of motivated
+- Make new connections and share resources as part of an online network of Extension educators, master volunteers, university students and employees, and other professionals, volunteers, and interested individuals.

-Certificates: Participants who complete the course are awarded a Cornell University certificate.
-Students who complete weekly assignments along with a course project will earn a Certificate of Professional Development.
+Certificates: Participants who complete weekly assignments along with a course project will earn a Certificate of Professional Development.
 Weekly assignments include watching lectures, readings, discussion posts, and quizzes.
 The course project is creating a climate change action plan.

 Benefits to the Learner.
 You will learn about climate change science, communication, and action from experts and apply this knowledge to local climate action projects.
 You will also have the opportunity to share your ideas and projects with other participants and learn from each other.
 You can use the materials for proposal writing, program development, and to enhance your career.